 The first fat transfer surgery dates back to1893 when Gustav Neuber, a German plastic surgeon transferred fat to the eye region from the arm to correct scars that were formed from bone infection (osteomyelitis).

-How the Fat Transfer Procedure Is Performed
+How the Fat Transfer Is Performed

 The doctor harvests fat from one area of your body, washes and purifies it and then reinjects it carefully with specially made needles into the areas needing augmentation.
 It might be necessary to have the procedure repeated a few times to achieve your desired result.
 Fat transfer is basically explained in a 3-stage process:

 - Harvest: You’ll work with your surgeon to choose a site for fat removal, and they’ll inject a local anesthetic into it.
-Then they’ll create a small incision in the area the fat will be removed and insert a cannula attached to a syringe, using a sterile technique, to a syringe to extract fat carefully.
+Then they’ll create a small incision in the area the unwanted fat will be removed and insert a cannula attached to a syringe, using a sterile technique, to a syringe to extract fat carefully.

 - Purification and Transfer: Once the doctor obtains enough fat from the donor area, they’ll process it in order to prepare the fat cells for the transfer to little syringes they’ll use for fat injection.
 They may require a centrifuge during purification to spin the fat or as a filtration process for removing impurities before the injection.

 - Placement: They’ll then prepare the designated area for receiving the graft.
 They’ll insert a cannula or needle into the site’s incision point being augmented.
 This needle is typically passed in and out several times of the areas to be augmented.
-Each time they withdraw the cannula or needle, they carefully deposit a line of fatty tissue parcels in natural tissue planes.
+Each time they withdraw the cannula or needle, they carefully deposit a line of adipose tissue parcels in natural tissue planes.
 They then repeat this process until the desired correction is achieved, producing a grid of grafted fat.
 Certain surgeons suggest massaging the grafted areas to produce a good contour.
 Others rely on placement technique for creating the right contour.
 The surgeon will then likely place a bandage or dressing over the grafted area.

 The goal of the surgeon is to help you achieve the most natural-looking and beautiful results and to make your procedure experience as comfortable and easy as possible.